ECG Announces Dumsor in Parts of Accra Ahead of Maintenance on April 16, Releases Schedule

 • The power distributor apologised for the inconvenience caused as it carries out its maintenance activities

-The Electricity Company of Ghana is continuing with its planned maintenance works across four regional districts on April 16, 2026.
+The Electricity Company of Ghana (ECG) is continuing with its planned maintenance works across four regional districts on April 16, 2026.

-The maintenance will result in temporary power outages in several communities within the Central, Accra West, Tema, and Accra East Regions.
+Operations will result in temporary power outages in several communities within the Central, Accra West, Tema, and Accra East Regions.

 ECG, Dumsor, Accra, Power supply, power cut